Saturday, March 28, 2026

 For others like my DELL LAPTOP, I use Bluetooth.

-ADJUSTABLE DPI
+ADJUSTABLE DPI:

 Regular/Office Mice have no way for you to change the DPI unless you go to system settings on your Windows, Mac, or Linux machine but even then, I find that mentally cumbersome.